dcmartin/open-horizon/SETUP.md

 sudo apt install -qq -y git make curl jq net-tools apache2-utils docker-compose sudo addgroup ${USER} docker
 ```
 Log out and log back in activate `docker` group privileges.
+Then clone this repository and run `make all` in the directory.
+The process will build:

++ `exchange` - to setup the _exchange_ server and start it
++ `agent` - to setup the _agent_ client and start it (n.b. `socat` must be pre-installed)
++ `services` - to build, push, and publish all the sample services provided (n.b. only for the current architecture)

 ```
 git clone http://github.com/dcmartin/open-horizon